 Keep App Tours and Tutorials Optional

 Some learn by reading the instructions; others learn by doing.
 The latter group naturally prefers to learn through trial and error, even if that trial and error process is a bit more time-consuming.
 Studies have revealed that learning through experience activates and engages more areas of the brain and this results in a richer (and in some opinions, better) learning process.
-This supports the use of optional tutorials and teaching tools that include demos which prompt the user to perform a desired action.
+This supports the use of an optional app tutorial design and teaching tools that include demos which prompt the user to perform a desired action.

 Bottom line: learning styles differ, so you never want to force users to enter or complete an app tour or tutorial.
 This just creates unnecessary frustration.